Environmental Resource & Waste Management Department

 Office of The HoD

-Faith Wotshela is the head in charge of shaping the department’s overall business strategy and setting performance standards that ensure seamless delivery of quality and predictable services to the residents and visitors of Ekurhuleni.
+This office is in charge of shaping the department’s overall business strategy and setting performance standards that ensure seamless delivery of quality and predictable services to the residents and visitors of Ekurhuleni.
 The head of department is supported by five divisional heads to ensure effective running of the department.
 The Position of HoD is currently vacant.

 This division is responsible for overseeing and facilitating the provision of corporate planning and performance management services.
 It is also responsible for co-ordinating the City’s climate change preparedness and adaptation to minimise and build resilience against the effects of climate change.
 It further facilitates and creates environmental awareness aimed at changing the behaviour of communities towards the environment.